masukomi/granite-orm/README.md

 ## Running tests

-Granite ORM uses Crystal's built in test framework.
+Sandstone ORM uses Crystal's built in test framework.
 The tests can be run with `$ crystal spec`.

 The test suite depends on access to a PostgreSQL, MySQL, and SQLite database to ensure the adapters work as intended.